The Green Room

 - The Oaks… Where Breakfast is an Event

 Special thanks to all our friends that have visited us at The Oaks Bed and Breakfast over the years!
-Every week we’ve had the pleasure of hosting visitors from Toccoa, GA to Titusville, FL– from Monterrey, Mexico to Braunschweis, Germany.
-People, who have hiked, kayaked, shopped and We’ve delivered their children to camp They savored the area’s best cuisine, while listening to the music of the Blue Ridge.
-They attended live theater and summer festivals.
+Every week we’ve had the pleasure of hosting visitors from Toccoa, GA to Titusville, FL – from Monterrey, Mexico to Braunschweis, Germany.
+People, who have hiked, kayaked shopped and explored the rich historic and natural beauty of the area.
+They have delivered their children to camp and savored the area’s best cuisine, while listening to the music of the Blue Ridge.
+They have attended live theater and seasonal festivals, danced in the streets and studied the constellations in the nighttime sky.
 They arrived by bicycle, Harley, convertible, SUV and minivan.
 They caught up on their reading and learned the names of our wild flowers and birds.
-Many renewed a connection long lost to a life lived in the fast lane.
+Many renewed a connection, long lost to a life lived in the fast lane.